- Police and Crime Plan

 The Alliance focuses on building a partnership approach to develop a strategy to deliver across the five ‘E’s: Engagement – Education – Engineering – Enforcement – Evaluation

 The NSRA has produced the Northamptonshire Strategic Road Safety Plan 2018 – 2020 which can be found here.
+This is currently being reviewed by the NSRA.

 Through education and enforcement, the Safer Roads Alliance will continue to run campaigns and operations to reinforce this message and encourage road users to change their driving behaviour.